It’s no secret that new technologies are revolutionizing how organizations function, including their legal departments.

-Faced with profound global changes stemming from the pandemic, companies have no choice but to adapt if they want to survive.
-And because technological advances are rapid, organizations must show flexibility in their integration of change on all levels.
+Faced with global changes stemming from the pandemic, companies have no choice but to adapt if they want to survive.
+Moreover, due to rapid technological advances, organizations must show flexibility in their integration of change on all levels.

-Today, we know that companies that have adopted digital tools have six times higher growth than those that have not taken the digital transformation turn (according to a study conducted by Roland Berger in 2014).
+We now know that companies that have adopted digital tools have six times higher growth rare than those that have not jumped on the digital transformation train (according to a study conducted by Roland Berger in 2014).
 In the age of remote work and dematerialization, the integration of digital in all company strata is no longer an option but a necessity.

 Definition and History of Digital Transformation